International Relations BA (Hons)

 You'll be introduced to key ideas and concepts in political theory.
 These include democracy, freedom, justice and power.
 These ideas and concepts are explored in the social and historical contexts in which they developed.
 You'll also be encouraged to explore the way that these ideas and concept have been transformed historically and the manner in which they are mobilised in contemporary political debates.

-- Introduction to international relations theory
+- Theoretical perspectives in international relations

 - War and social change in the 20th century

 This module introduces the major themes and events in twentieth century world history from the Second World War onward.
 It examines contemporary historical events that have impacted society, including the Cold War, decolonisation, Mao Zedong and the Chinese Communist revolution, the effect of New Right ideologies in the 1980's, the fall of the Soviet Union and its consequences, globalisation, as well as moves towards European integration and the development of the European Union.
 You'll analyse the impact of these key events on the shaping of the modern and contemporary world.
 Taught through: weekly lectures and seminars.
 Assessment 2,000-word essay (100%).

 - North and south: issues of international development

 This module explores the political economy of the world’s developing societies in a historical and global perspective by focusing on some of the key processes that have contributed to global inequality.
 The role of powerful global actors (including the major states and transnational corporations) and of international financial institutions is our central theme, but local, national and international development initiatives will also be explored.
 Assessment: presentation (20%), 1,500-word essay (30%) and 2-hour exam (50%).

 - Global governance, religionalism and the nation-state